 Next, the butter needs to cool and slightly harden in the freezer.

-Pour the whipped body butter into small jars and keep in the refrigerator.
-You can store it somewhere else that is cool, but if it gets very warm it will soften.
+Pour the whipped body butter into small jars and keep it in the refrigerator.
+You can store it somewhere else that is cool, but if it gets warm, it will soften.

-If the product is hard to scoop into jars consider using a plastic baggie.
-Fill the baggie with the body butter, cut off one of the corners, and then squeeze it into the jars.
+If the product is difficult to scoop into jars consider using a plastic baggie.
+Fill the baggie with the body butter, cut off one of the corners, and then squeeze it into the jars just like frosting.

 Also, consider buying spatulas or using a wooden craft stick for application.
 This will reduce the possibility of introducing bacteria from your hands.